<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Satellite subsystems using embedded processors

-OEM engineers undertaking military-grade electronics design need to be fully aware of the design considerations critical to the reliability and high-quality performance.
+OEM engineers undertaking military-grade electronics design need to be fully aware of the design considerations critical to reliability and high-quality performance.

 General Design Considerations for Military-Grade Electronics